farirpgs/fari-games/_games/charge-rpg.md

 #### Add Tension

-When you `Add Tension` to a scene, you can ask the GM *"What would adding tension would look like here?"*.
+When you `Add Tension` to a scene, you can ask the GM _"What would adding tension would look like here?"_.
 The GM can then offer a complication like ticking segments in danger clocks, inflicting stress on your character or adding more drama to the narrative.

 If you accept the deal, you get `+1d6` added to your dice pool.

 #### Use an Asset

-Assets are an optional rule available in [Extras » Asset Extra](asset-extra), but they are still considered an option for you to event the odds if you are using that Extra.
+Assets are an optional rule available in [Extras&nbsp;»&nbsp;Asset Extra](asset-extra), but they are still considered an option for you to event the odds if you are using that Extra.

 ### Recap

-So now, let's go over all of this again to recap what happens when you roll to overcome an obstacle.
+So now, let's go over all of this again to recap what happens when you make an action roll.

-> #### Overcome an Obstacle
+> #### Action Roll
 >
 > 1. Pick an Action and find how many dice you need to roll (the `action rating`)
 > 1. Determine the Position (`controlled(1)`, `risky(2)`, or `desperate(3)`)
 > 1. Determine the Effect Rating (`great(3)`, `standard(2)` or `limited(1)`)
 > 1. Add `+1d6` if: you `push yourself` (-2 charges) -or- if you `add tension` to the scene.
 > 1. Add `+1d6` if you have `Assistance` (they consume -1 charge)
 > 1. Roll and wish for the best!
 >